 Low Vision and blindness can be the result of eye problems developed at birth or ocular disease later in life.
 AMD – Age related Macular Degeneration and Diabetic Retinopathy are some of the leading causes of permanent vision loss.
-Dr. Chan and Dr. Chong provide low vision service in conjunction with the CNIB – Canadian National Institute for the Blind.
+Dr. Edward Chan provides low vision service in conjunction with the CNIB – Canadian National Institute for the Blind.

-We provide specialized devices to utilized the remaining vision available and enhance it to restore dignity and functional vision for daily life.
+Specialized devices are shown to utilize the remaining vision available and enhance it to restore dignity and functional vision for daily life.
 Many of our patients have been told by their optometrists and ophthalmologists that they are permanently blind and there is nothing more they can do.
 For many years they haven’t see the faces of loved ones and aren’t even able to read a large print book.
 Conventional eyeglasses, contacts lenses and medical/surgical therapy are no longer helpful.

 - Illuminated Handheld and Stand Magnifiers

 - Digital Magnifiers such as the Pebble and Mobilux Digital